geosteering-no/Geology-Forecast-Challenge-Gold/README.md

 ## How to run
 All the code runs on Kaggle.
 All the training runs on Kaggle P100.
 You can run it there as you like.

+All the libraries used are in their default versions of kaggle.
+When you copy a notebook on Kaggle, the environment is copied too.

+It takes about 20 minutes to run.

 ["Generate dataset"](https://www.kaggle.com/code/act18l/generate-dataset)

 ["Single Model"](https://www.kaggle.com/code/act18l/single-model-for-geology-forecast-challenge)